Sensitive facial skin – Understanding its causes and how to protect it

 Helping sensitive skin through lifestyle

-Introducing a diet rich in antioxidants such as Vitamins A, C and E, and natural plant oils or oily fish can help keep skin to a healthy condition.
+Introducing a diet rich in antioxidantssuch as Vitamins A, C and E, and natural plant oils or oily fish can help return skin to a healthy condition.

 Even in cloudy conditions, facial skin may be exposed to UV rays.
-Regular application of sunscreen is recommended to help avoid their harmful effects, while direct exposure should be avoided between 11am and 3pm.
-When choosing sun protection, it is important to cose a product formulated for sensitive skin.
+Regular application of sunscreen is now recommended to avoid their harmful effects, while direct exposure should be avoided between 11am and 3pm.
+When choosing sun protection, it is important to avoid products that include irritants like certain perfumes.

-- Dexpanthenol is a derivative of Vitamin B5, and helps to reduce transepidermal water loss and aids the skin’s own renewal process.
-It supports regeneration and strengthens the natural protection function of the skin to keep it healthy and resilient.
+Dexpanthenol is a derivative of Vitamin B5, and helps to reduce transepidermal water loss through the acceleration of skin’s own healing and renewal process.
+It stimulates regeneration and strengthens the natural protection function of the skin to keep it healthy and resilient.

 Reducing redness and other symptoms

 Some products can help reduce symptoms, and conceal them too.
-This can be particularly helpful when sensitive facial skin is accompanied by redness (erythema).
-Eucerin Anti-REDNESS Neutralising Day Fluid is a daily moisturiser with green, redness-neutralizing pigments, which lessen the appearance of redness.
+This can be particularly helpful when sensitive facial skin is hypersensitive and accompanied by redness (erythema).
+Eucerin Anti-REDNESS Concealing Day Care SPF 25 is a daily moisturiser with green, redness-neutralising pigments, which lessen the appearance of redness.
 These pigments are combined with Licochalcone A, an active ingredient with skin-soothing properties.